 It is best to nurture and retain top employees rather than hire new ones.
 Here’s how you can do that:

-Come up with small perks – Why not provide free food or drinks?
-Jive Software, for example, has Bacon Thursday and Hot Food Friday while HubSpot gives free Kindle books.
+Come up with small perks Why not provide free food or drinks?
+For example, Jive Software has Bacon Thursday and Hot Food Friday while HubSpot gives free Kindle books.
 These things cost a lot less than if you lose your employees because they feel unappreciated.
 Even the smallest gestures can make employees stick around.

-Promote from within – Frustration can easily happen if your employees don’t see a clear path to career advancement in your company.
+Promote from within Frustration can easily happen if your employees don’t see a clear path to your company’s career advancement.
 If this happens, they might stop giving their all-out efforts when doing their tasks and eventually leave the moment they get a better offer.

-Losing a highly trained employee could cost your company up to 213% of their salary, according to the Center for American Progress.
+According to the Center for American Progress, losing a highly trained employee could cost your company up to 213% of their salary.
 So do your best to identify, nurture, and retain employees.
 Ask for continuous feedback and keep appreciate them regularly.